 The library is open every lunchtime!
 Students can loan and return books or use the space to immerse themselves in a quiet reading experience.
-Each student, as part of their English lessons, has taken part in the library induction and has been introduced to Reading Cloud – the official library system where they can browse books online, read and write book reviews and find out about their favourite novels and authors.
+Each student, as part of their English lessons, has taken part in the library induction and introduced to our selection of fiction and non-fiction, as well as a wide range of genres to choose from.

 Home Learning (Reading Log)

 We encourage our students to read as often as possible and advise them to spend 30 minutes every day reading a fascinating book.
 They can read anything, from a graphic novel, an edge-of-your-seat mystery or a biography of a ground-breaking innovator.